gilshallem/ai-deck-store/README.md

   ```

 - **`getDefaultModuleID()`** (optional):
   Returns the string ID of the default model.
-This function is useful if your plugin has a preferred model that should be used when no specific model is selected by the user.
+This function is useful if your plugin has a preferred model that should appear at the beginning of the list of models and have "(Default)" appended to its name.
   - **Return Value**: A string representing the default model ID.
   Example return value:
   ```json
   "gpt-4o"
   ```

+### Hints

-You can use any npm packages declared in your `package.json` dependencies.
-Use the `settings` object to access user-provided parameters.
+- You can use any npm packages declared in your `package.json` dependencies.
+- `axios` is already included for making HTTP requests.
+- Use the `settings` object to access user-provided parameters, such as API tokens or other configuration values.

 ---